-The unaudited pro forma combined statements of operations for the three months ended March 31, 2012 combine the unaudited historical statements of operations of Nabi and Biota for their respective three-month periods ended March 31, 2012 and gives pro forma effect to the Transaction as if it had been completed on January 1, 2011.
-The unaudited pro forma condensed combined statements of operations for the year ended December 31, 2011 combine the historical statements of operations of Nabi and Biota for their respective twelve months ended December 31, 2011 and gives pro forma effect to the Transaction as if it had been completed on January 1, 2011.
+The unaudited pro forma combined statement of operations for the three months ended March 31, 2012 combines the unaudited historical statements of operations of Nabi and Biota for their respective three-month periods ended March 31, 2012 and gives pro forma effect to the Transaction and the Nabi issuer tender offer as if they had been completed on January 1, 2011.
+The unaudited pro forma condensed combined statement of operations for the year ended December 31, 2011 combines the historical statements of operations of Nabi and Biota for their respective twelve months ended December 31, 2011 and gives pro forma effect to the Transaction and the Nabi issuer tender offer as if they had been completed on January 1, 2011.
 Statements of operations information is presented for the continuing operations of Nabi for all periods.